![]() |

 disturbs the symmetry of the ring.

-A two stone row stands to the NE of the circle on a NE-SE alignment which misses
+A two stone row stands to the NE of the circle on a NE-SW alignment which misses

 the circle.
-The tallest stone at the SW was re-erected in 1938, and was
+The tallest stone at the SW was re-erected in 1938, originally 5.3m

 which is now occupied by thorn bushes.
 The cairn has a 6.4m ring of radially